 Have a plan.
 Is it really that simple?

 Yes, I believe it is.
 Having a plan will help you draw a map to the final goal which you can follow anytime and be a little bit prouder knowing where exactly you are.
 Also, this is going to deliver you tiny bits of joy every time you reach the next milestone.
 Following your OWN progress, not what you’ve seen people can do, because what you are not seeing is the route they took and the time they spent behind their development.
 Otherwise, there is a chance you’ll be suck in this competitive modern world especially if the bar you are setting doesn’t comply with your own capabilities at the time you are looking up to it.
-I am not saying to stop competing, I’m just saying that nowadays you have access to so much information online looking up to people who are confident enough to show themselves on a professionally looking videos showing you what can be achieved and you immediately look up to them.
+I am not saying to stop competing, I’m just saying that nowadays you have access to so much information online.
+You are looking up to people who are confident enough to show themselves and their craft in a professionally looking videos and you can imagine what is possible to be achieved.
+Back in the day people were only comparing themselves to the known, familiar part of the world which wasn’t that much.
+Getting excited and amused by a juggler was a common thing.
+Try to search “juggler” in Google now.
+Google automatically picks the best search results.
+We are living in a very competitive environment.

 How to organise and make a plan according to your current state?